NadimGhaznavi/ai/snake/README.md

 ## Snake Game Description

 This project is an implementation of the *Snake* game with an AI agent playing it.
 The Snake game is a simple video game where the user controls a *Snake* using the arrow keys.
 The goal is to eat as many *food* blocks as possible.
 The game is over when the snake hits the edge of the game screen or hits itself.

+This project has the AI playing the game.
+You just get to watch and/or tweak the code to see what happens!
+The game automatically restarts whenever the AI crashes the snake into itself or the wall.
+Or if you close the window.

+You can pause the game by pressing **p** on your keyboard and restart it by pressing the **space** bar

 ## Development Environment